GarciaBarreiro/nvim_config/README.md

 # My Neovim config

-There are some things that do not work.
+There are some things that may not work.

 Mostly copied from [this video](https://www.youtube.com/watch?v=w7i4amO_zaE), GitHub repository [here](https://github.com/ThePrimeagen/init.lua).